 If Doyle’s analogy sounds a bit melodramatic, as a seasoned life coach for women, I can assure you—it’s not.

-It’s not unusual for prospective clients to tell me on a consultation that they feel burned out, stagnant, and stuck, after spending a lifetime of hustling and striving to be all the world told them to be.
+It’s not unusual for clients to tell me they feel burned out, stagnant, and stuck, after spending a lifetime of hustling and striving to be all the world told them to be.

 They have glimpses of what might fulfill them—but busy schedules, guilt, and fear hold them back.

 This is what a former client once said: